Bombsight: Tachometric bombsights

 During the same period, a separate line of development was leading to the first reliable mechanical computers.
 These could be used to replace a complex table of numbers with a carefully shaped cam-like device, and the manual calculation though a series of gears or slip wheels.
 Originally limited to fairly simple calculations consisting of additions and subtractions, by the 1930s they had progressed to the point where they were being used to solve differential equations.
-For bombsight use, such a calculator would allow the bomb aimer to dial in the basic aircraft parameters – speed, altitude, direction, and known atmospheric conditions – and the bomb sight would automatically calculate the proper aim point in a few moments.
-Some of the traditional inputs, like airspeed and altitude, could even be taken directly from the aircraft instruments, eliminating operational errors.
+For bombsight use, such a calculator would allow the bomb aimer to dial in the basic aircraft parameters – speed, altitude, direction, and known atmospheric conditions – and the bomb sight would use tacheometrically-based trigonometry to automatically calculate the proper aim point in a few moments.
+Some of the traditional inputs, like airspeed and altitude, could even be taken directly from the aircraft instruments, eliminating operational errors, and allowing constant recalculation of essential target-tracking and bomb release parameters.

 Although these developments were well known within the industry, only the US Army Air Corps and US Navy put any concerted effort into development.
 During the 1920s, the Navy funded development of the Norden bombsight while the Army funded development of the Sperry O-1.
 Both systems were generally similar; a bomb sight consisting of a small telescope was mounted on a stabilizing platform to keep the sighting head stable.
 A separate mechanical computer was used to calculate the aim point.
 The aim point was fed back to the sight, which automatically rotated the telescope to the correct angle to account for drift and aircraft movement, keeping the target still in the view.
-When the bomb aimer sighted through the telescope, he could see any residual drift and relay this to the pilot, or later, feed that information directly into the autopilot.
+When the bombardier sighted through the telescope, he could see any residual drift and relay this to the pilot, or later, feed that information directly into the autopilot.
 Simply moving the telescope to keep the target in view had the side effect of fine-tuning the windage calculations continuously, and thereby greatly increasing their accuracy.
 For a variety of reasons, the Army dropped their interest in the Sperry, and features from the Sperry and Norden bombsights were folded into new models of the Norden.
 The Norden then equipped almost all US high-level bombers, most notably the B-17 Flying Fortress.
 In tests, these bombsights were able to generate fantastic accuracy.
 In practice, however, operational factors seriously upset them, to the point that pinpoint bombing using the Norden was eventually abandoned.